petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-services.md

 ### Contact Cloud Support

-If liveness or readiness probe failures are not causing the service restarts, or if these strategies have not helped to resolve them, then please contact [DXP Cloud Support](https://help.liferay.com/hc/en-us) for further assistance.
+If liveness or readiness probe failures are not causing the service restarts, or if these strategies have not helped to resolve them, then please contact [Liferay Cloud Support](https://help.liferay.com/hc/en-us) for further assistance.